Soil retrogression and degradation: Soil enhancement, rebuilding, and regeneration

 Problems of soil erosion can be fought, and certain practices can lead to soil enhancement and rebuilding.
 Even though simple, methods for reducing erosion are often not chosen because these practices outweigh the short-term benefits.
 Rebuilding is especially possible through the improvement of soil structure, addition of organic matter and limitation of runoff.

-However, these techniques will never totally succeed to restore a soil (and the fauna and flora associated to it) that took more than 1000 years to build up.
+However, these techniques will never totally succeed to restore a soil (and the fauna and flora associated to it) that took more than a 1000 years to build up.
 Soil regeneration is the reformation of degraded soil through biological, chemical, and or physical processes.

 When productivity declined in the low-clay soils of northern Thailand, farmers initially responded by adding organic matter from termite mounds, but this was unsustainable in the long-term.
 Scientists experimented with adding bentonite, one of the smectite family of clays, to the soil.
-In field trials, conducted by scientists from the International Water Management Institute in cooperation with Khon Kaen University and local farmers, this had the effect of helping retain water and nutrients.
+In field trials, conducted by scientists from the International Water Management Institute (IWMI) in cooperation with Khon Kaen University and local farmers, this had the effect of helping retain water and nutrients.
 Supplementing the farmer's usual practice with a single application of 200 kg bentonite per rai (6.26 rai = 1 hectare) resulted in an average yield increase of 73%.
 More work showed that applying bentonite to degraded sandy soils reduced the risk of crop failure during drought years.

 In 2008, three years after the initial trials, IWMI scientists conducted a survey among 250 farmers in northeast Thailand, half who had applying bentonite to their fields and half who had not.
 The average output for those using the clay addition was 18% higher than for non-clay users.
 Using the clay had enabled some farmers to switch to growing vegetables, which need more fertile soil.
 This helped to increase their income.
 The researchers estimated that 200 farmers in northeast Thailand and 400 in Cambodia had adopted the use of clays, and that a further 20,000 farmers were introduced to the new technique.